Wild Waves Theme Park: Ownership changes

 In April 2007, Six Flags sold the park to Orlando-based real estate investment trust CNL Income Properties, which leased the park to PARC Management.

 In January 2010, PARC Management had defaulted on its lease with CNL for Wild Waves and a majority of its other parks.
 Wild Waves was then placed under the new management of Norpoint Entertainment (owned by previous Wild Waves owner Jeff Stock).
 Stock implemented many changes to the park in 2011 including a new water ride for that season.

 With the CNL Income Properties acquisition, the park was named Wild Waves Theme & Water Park.
 Other parks owned by CNL included Darien Lake Theme Park Resort, Elitch Gardens, Frontier City, SplashTown Waterpark, White Water Bay, and Waterworld California, all of which were bought in a $312 million purchase from Six Flags.

 In November 2016, Wild Waves and the other CNL properties were sold to EPR Properties, based in Kansas City, Missouri.
 The total price of all the properties was $456 million, although there was no specific price disclosed for Wild Waves.
 The parks were placed under the management of Premier Parks, LLC.

 August 2016 drowning accident

 On August 20, 2016, a 33-year-old man died in the Activity Pool due to drowning.
 A police report noted multiple missed chances to attempt a rescue.
 According to the report, children reported a body at the bottom of the pool to a lifeguard, who "believed that they were pranking him and did not think anything of it."
 In a statement released by police, Wild Waves said they actively reviewed the accident, their safety protocols, and the actions taken by staff.

+Final season

+The compounded financial losses and operational costs following the pandemic years eventually led to the park's permanent closure announcement.
+On December 10, 2025, Premier Parks, LLC announced that 2026 would be the final season of operation for Wild Waves.
+The park was opened on May 23, 2026 as scheduled, and will close to the public on November 1, 2026.
+The water park permanently closed on September 7, 2026.
+The park is currently planned to be replaced with a 1-million-square-foot (9.3 ha) warehouse.